goto-bus-stop/recanalyst/README.md

 supports recorded game files from Age of Kings, The Conquerors, UserPatch, Forgotten Empires, and HD Edition (optionally with expansions).

+A small demo application is hosted at http://idlebeaver.ninja/recanalyst.

 [License][] - [Credits][] - [Requirements][] - [Installation][] -
 [Configuration][] - [Usage Examples][] - [API Documentation][] -
 [Limitations][]